 - You can, in time, learn to love and trust again!

 The answer lies within yourself – How can you see this moving forward? – Be proactive!

 Feel, Think, Discuss, Act

 Can Counselling help?

 Repairing broken trust in relationships can present us with complex and difficult decisions.
-Counselling can help by providing an impartial, non judgmental, empathic and confidential space for you to explore your thoughts and feelings with an experienced professional.
+Counselling can help by providing an impartial, non judgemental, empathic and confidential space for you to explore your thoughts and feelings with an experienced professional.

 About the Author:

-BACP Accredited Counsellor Manchester
+BACP Counsellor Manchester